ninabarzh/broomstick/content/posts/katsinam.md

 ---
 title: "The Kachinas and the return to balance"
-subtitle: "Hopi teachings on unity, ceremony, and what the North must remember"
+subtitle: "Hopi teachings on unity, ceremony, and what the North can remember"
 description: >
   An exploration of Hopi spiritual wisdom, the sacred role of the Kachinas, and the prophetic lessons they offer for healing the divisions between North and South, culturally, spiritually, and ecologically.
 Written for us, Northern